ares-emulator/ares/README.md

-  --dump-all-settings    Show a list of all existing settings and exit --no-file-prompt       Do not prompt to load (optional) additional roms (eg: 64DD) --settings-file path   Specify a settings file override (settings.bml)
+  --dump-all-settings    Show a list of all existing settings and exit --no-file-prompt       Do not prompt to load (optional) additional roms (eg: 64DD) --settings-file path   Specify a settings file override (settings.bml) --save-state slot      Specify a save state slot to load (1-9)
 ```

 The --system option is useful when the system type cannot be auto-detected.